-The search is expected to begin in mid-September and take up to a year to scour 60,000 square kilometers (23,000 square miles) of the Indian Ocean seabed.
+The search could take up to a year to scour 60,000 square kilometers (23,000 square miles) of the Indian Ocean seabed and cost 52 million Australian dollars ($48 million).